WenyiXu1994/-Small-Business-Growth-in-2010-Winter-Olympics/README.md

 This is a project finished in DataOpen challenge under the guidance of data experts from Citadel and Correlation One.

 A brief introduction of this project is described in file "Project_Poster".
-Project Details are described in file "Project_Report".
+Detailed description of this project is in the file "Project_Report".